Wide Reads

 — Zarathustra

-Context: He's describing how his unconventional nature doesn't fit polite society's expectations
+Context: Describing how his unconventional nature does not fit polite society's expectations

 This reveals Zarathustra's awareness that his authentic self is messy and disruptive to conventional standards.
-He's not trying to be respectable or proper—he's being genuinely himself, even if others see it as foolish.
+He is not trying to be respectable or proper; he is being genuinely himself, even if others see it as foolish.

 In Today's Words:

-"He who one day teacheth men to fly will have shifted all landmarks; to him will all landmarks themselves fly into the air"
+"He who one day teacheth men to fly will have shifted all landmarks; to him will all landmarks themselves fly into the air; the earth will he christen anew—as “the light body."

 — Zarathustra

-Context: He's explaining what happens when people learn to think for themselves
+Context: Explaining what happens when people genuinely learn to think freely for themselves

-This suggests that when people truly learn to be free and authentic, all the traditional reference points and social expectations become irrelevant.
-It's both liberating and terrifying—you have to navigate without the old maps.
+When people truly learn to be free and authentic, all the traditional reference points and social expectations become irrelevant.
+It is both liberating and terrifying because you must navigate without the old maps.

 In Today's Words: